-What you must pay when you get these services Services that are covered for you Medicare HMO Medicare HMO Medicare HMO Blue PlusRx Blue ValueRx Blue SaverRx Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Services that are covered for What you must pay when you get these serv vices you Medicare HMO Medicare HMO Medicare HMO Blue PlusRx Blue ValueRx Blue SaverRx Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 Our plan covers an unlimited number of days for an inpatient hospital stay.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance use services You pay a \$150 You pay a \$300 You pay a \$390 copayment for each copayment for each copayment for each day in a hospital for day in a hospital for day in a hospital for the first five days; the first five days; the first five days; you pay \$0 for each you pay \$0 for each you pay \$0 for each day after day 5 for day after day 5 for day after day 5 for each inpatient stay. each inpatient stay. each inpatient stay.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance use Blue PlusRx Blue ValueRx Blue SaverRx You pay a You pay a You pay a \$150 copayment for \$330 copayment for \$390 copayment for each day in a each day in a each day in a hospital for the first hospital for the first hospital for the first five days; you pay five days; you pay five days; you pay \$0 for each day after \$0 for each day \$0 for each day after day 5 for each after day 5 for each day 5 for each inpatient stay. inpatient stay. inpatient stay.
 Before you receive Before you receive Before you receive inpatient services inpatient services inpatient services (except emergency (except emergency (except emergency and urgently needed and urgently needed and urgently needed services), your services), your services), your network provider network provider network provider must first obtain must first obtain must first obtain prior authorization. prior authorization. prior authorization.
-If you get authorized If you get authorized If you get authorized inpatient care at an inpatient care at an inpatient care at an out-of-network out-of-network out-of-network hospital after your hospital after your hospital after your emergency emergency emergency condition is condition is condition is stabilized, your cost stabilized, your cost stabilized, your cost is the cost-sharing is the cost-sharing is the cost-sharing you would pay at a you would pay at a you would pay at a network hospital. network hospital. network hospital.
+If you get If you get If you get authorized inpatient authorized inpatient authorized inpatient care at an out-of- care at an out-of- care at an out-of- network hospital network hospital network hospital after your after your after your emergency emergency emergency condition is condition is condition is stabilized, your cost stabilized, your cost stabilized, your cost is the cost-sharing is the cost-sharing is the cost-sharing you would pay at a you would pay at a you would pay at a network hospital. network hospital. network hospital.